Laws concerning Banknote Reproduction

 It is a punishable offense to make or knowingly use counterfeit Bank of Japan notes.
 The same applies to alteration of genuine Bank of Japan notes, including alteration of their face value.

-Laws concerning banknote reproduction include the following:
+Laws concerning banknote reproduction include the following (Note that these are provisional translations of the Japanese original):

 1. Penal Code* (Act No. 45 of April 24, 1907)